On this page

 The delivery of sexuality and relationships education in Maltese Colleges and Schools is guided by the following principles:

-- The acknowledgement that children and young persons are sexual beings and develop at different rates.
+- The acknowledgment that children and young persons are sexual beings and develop at different rates.

-- The provision of a safe, caring, inclusive and non-judgemental environment that is conducive in promoting a positive attitude towards sexuality.
+- The provision of a safe, caring, inclusive and non-judgmental environment that is conducive in promoting a positive attitude towards sexuality.

 - The provision of a comprehensive and inclusive curriculum which takes into account the gender, age, orientation, cultural, religious, social and geographic backgrounds of children and young persons.

 - The promotion of the importance of healthy relationships in the context of respect, intimacy, readiness, love and the law.

 - The promotion of abstinence and postponement of sexual activity and sexual intercourse for children and young persons.

 - The provision of age appropriate and scientifically correct information about harm reduction strategies to minimize the risks associated with promiscuous behaviour and drug use.

 It is important to point out that SRE lessons in PSCD start in the primary sector with year 4 students (9 years old) and continue till the end of compulsory schooling (16 years old).
 Specific workbooks have been developed throughout the years to encourage parents or caregivers to have a greater role in the Education of their children in issues related to health and growing up.

 In Malta, PSCD teachers are specifically trained at initial professional tertiary education training and qualify as PSCD teachers with a bachelor’s degree (B.Ed Hons) or post-graduate certificate in education (PGCE).
 All PSCD teachers teaching in State Schools must have received this mandatory training.
 They are also obliged to attend training which is regularly organized by the Education Officers.
 This is a list of the training carried out during the years in relation to SRE.